jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

     }
 ```

 When running this code, it doesn't stack at the last iteration (i = 9).
-Actully, the new data is only sent out when the result of first iteration fully received, while the hardware is waiting the new data for the second iteration to fully send out the result of the first iteration.
-This is socalled deadlock.
+The new data can only be sent in when the result of the first iteration is received.
+While the hardware is waiting for the new data for the second iteration to fully send out the result of the first iteration.
+This is a so-called deadlock.

-A typical solution is to add some zeors after the last data of the packet to push the useful data out.
-Though the solution looks promising, it is hard for progamming as the added zeros also needs to be removed from the output of next packet mannully.
+A typical solution is to add some zeros after the last data of the stream to push the useful data out.
+Though the solution looks promising, it is hard for programming as the added zeros also need to be removed from the output of the next stream manually.

 <img src="imgs/STP.png" alt="drawing" width="600"/>

 **Flushable Pipeline (FLP)**
-Flushable pipeline is a better choice when processing packets of data.
+A flushable pipeline is a better choice when processing multiple streams of data.
 Advantages:
 > Flushable

 Disadvantages:
 > May have larger II
 > More resources

-In flushable pipeline, once the input data becomes invalid, it shutting down each successive pipeline stage, until the final input has been processed through to the output of the pipeline rather than close all stages at once.
+In a flushable pipeline, once the input data becomes invalid, it shuts down pipeline stages successively, until the final input is processed and moved to the output, rather than closing all stages at once.
 The structure is shown below.

 <img src="imgs/FLP.png" alt="drawing" width="600"/>

-In the FIR application, unless the input data comes directly from an ADC (infinite data), a flushable pipeline is preferred.
+In the FIR application, unless the input data comes directly from an ADC (infinite data stream), a flushable pipeline is preferred.

 **Free-Running/Flushanle Pipeline (FRP)**
-Though the FLP reduces some fanout of the pipeline controlling signal, it is still perfect as one stage of pipeline may have hundreds of FFs to control.
-Free running pipeline simplifies it even more.
+Though the FLP reduces some fanout of the pipeline controlling signal, it is still not perfect as one pipeline may have hundreds of FFs to control.
+Free running pipeline further simplifies it.
 Advantages:
 > Flushable
 > Better Timing: